chen-iris/sift/README.md

 3. The model is deployed as a REST API python flask app.
 As a Chrome extension, Sift calls the REST API to get the product summarizations and recommendations for every product viewed.

-Sift simplifies online shopping and helps customers make informed purchasing decisions.
+Sift helps customers make informed purchasing decisions by simplifying the online shopping experience.